blkilpatrick42/SFML---Bouncing-Ball-Program/README.md

 # sfmlStuff
-Repository with stuff I've made dicking around in SFML.
+Repository with stuff I've made messing around in SFML.